7danny7/uapdogwhistle-privacy/privacy.md

 ### Permissions

-* **FOREGROUND\_SERVICE:** This permission is required solely to enable continuous audio playback (the "whistle") when your device screen is turned off or when the app is in the background.
-No data is transmitted or collected through this service.
 * **Photo Picker (READ\_MEDIA\_IMAGES):** When selecting a custom background image, the Android system grants temporary, read-only access to the selected image.
 The selected image remains solely on your device and is never stored permanently, uploaded, or transmitted elsewhere by the App.

 ### Data Usage